dvdhutch/dvdhutch-personal-site/posts/challenge_1.md

                     knowledge_base["questions"].append({"question": user_input, "answer": new_answer})  # Adding the new question and answer to the knowledge base save_knowledge_base('knowledge_base.json', knowledge_base)  # Saving the updated knowledge base
                     print('Bot: Thank you!
 I learned a new response!')  # Confirming that the bot learned a new response

+### 8. Running the Chatbot

+    if __name__ == '__main__':
+        chat_bot()  # Running the chatbot

+## Operating the Program

+Congratulations!
+If you've made it this far, you have successfully created your very own chatbot.

+To run the program, in VS Code, you can right-click (on MacOS, two-finger click) and select 'Run Python File in Terminal'.
+From there, you can explore training the program and seeing how it responds!